Neuropsychological Assessment

 Once testing is completed, you will then be scheduled to meet with me for our third and final appointment either in-person or via video call per your preference.
 This meeting is typically scheduled a week or two after testing is completed.
 At the feedback session, I will review all of your assessment results, thoroughly explaining each test you completed, the reasons they were given, and how the results can explain your challenges, strengths, and growth areas.
 At the conclusion of feedback, one or multiple diagnoses may be discussed in a compassionate, affirming way.
 My aim is to arrive at a diagnosis that explains your reasons for seeking assessment and can benefit you.
 I will want you to leave feedback having a stronger sense of yourself and how you can continue to receive support.
 A diagnosis is only as useful as the treatment and support it gives you; this philosophy is especially important for me and my process of creating a comprehensive written report after assessment is completed.
 Written reports typically take one to two weeks after feedback is completed and are emailed to you via a secure link to your client portal where you may download your report.

 Your completed assessment report, including a comprehensive list of recommendations, will be emailed to you via the client portal within 10 business days of your feedback session.
-Please call my office or email me if you’d like to know more about pricing and the assessment process overall.
+I will also be available for emails if you need additional recommendations, advocacy, or support!
+Please call my office or email me if you’d like to know more about pricing and the assessment / evaluation process overall.

 Skip to content